fjdu/rac-2d/README.md

 this file you may want to set the language type for syntax highlighting of your editor to Fortran.

-At the end of the configuration file you can write down any notes as you want.
+At the end of the configuration file you can write down any notes you want.
-Each line must be preceded by a "!".
+Each comment must be preceded by a "!".
 They will not be read in by the code.

 ```fortran
 !
 All comments should be preceded by "!".